emilekoffi/Melocoton/README.md

 642 units has been sold

-Le label climate_pledge_ratings is the labels that seems to have themore best selling proddcuts.
+The label climate_pledge_ratings is the labels that seems to have themore best selling proddcuts.

-is it better to have variation ?
+## is it better to have variation ?

 Les produits ayant des variations et le la label prime
 ```sql